 Bad weather can significantly increase the risk of an automobile accident, and therefore requires extra precaution.
-When drivers choose to ignore the dangers of inclement weather, someone can get seriously injured or killed in an accident.
+When Chicago drivers choose to ignore the dangers of inclement weather, someone can get seriously injured or killed in an accident.
 But that doesn’t necessarily make it easier to identify who the negligent party is.
 Defendants in bad weather accident cases often try to turn the tables and blame the plaintiffs.

 If you were hurt in a car accident and bad weather was a factor, securing skilled legal counsel is essential to protecting your rights.
 Hale & Monico understands that accidents can be complicated for a number of reasons, which is why we work hard to get to the bottom of who is liable.
 You can count on us to demand the compensation you need.

-All drivers have a duty of care which obligates them to operate their vehicles in a reasonably safe manner.
+All drivers have a duty of care that obligates them to operate their vehicles in a reasonably safe manner.
 However, that duty is often dependent upon circumstances outside of anyone’s control.
 A driver who is stuck in heavy rush hour traffic will need to conduct him- or herself differently than one who is cruising on an open interstate.
 The same is true when it comes to weather.

 Rain.
 Precipitation decreases visibility and makes the roads slicker.
 Oil on the surface of a roadway does not mix with water, and the consequences can prove tragic.
 Drivers need to allow more space between vehicles and slower speeds so they can decrease speed more easily.